dr-ni/dabman-i400/README.md

 # Dabman i400 Remote Control

-This API description was initially forked from https://github.com/tabacha/dabman-api (for i450 devices)
+This API description was initially forked from https://github.com/tabacha/dabman-api (i450 devices)

-It has been modyfied and improved for i400 devices
+It has been modified and improved for i400 devices

 # COMMANDS